This recipe is safe for Coumadin (warfarin) users.

-Turn the steaks and cook for another 8 minutes or until the breadcrumbs are well browned.
+Cook the steaks for another 8 minutes until the breadcrumbs are well browned.

 Remove the steaks to a warm plate.

-Pour the chicken stock through a strainer (to remove the dried rosemary) into the hot skillet.
+Pour the chicken stock through a strainer into the hot skillet.
 Whisk well.

 Let the stock reduce by about 1/3.
 Add the milk and cornstarch and whisk continuously over medium heat until the sauce is thickened.